Dhimsa: Instruments

 The members play Dappu (drum with a short stick), Tudumu, Mori, Kiridi and Jodukommulu.
 The performers dance to the drum beats and usually the music is played by men.

 Costume

-The attire is colorful with earthy tones of green, red and yellow.
+The attire is bright and colorful with earthy tones of green, red and yellow.
 The dancers wear sarees that fall just below the knee.
 Their necks are adorned with tribal ornaments.